Risk versus reward: Six considerations for smart cities

 1. Stakeholder engagement

 One of the main goals of any city government is to provide cohesion between citizens and public servants to create a positive impact in their community.
-Yet in 2016, only 15 percent of citizens felt they had any input on the direction of their city’s smart technology projects.

 To ensure stakeholder buy-in, expand participation, and improve overall project success, it’s important to identify smart city initiatives that your citizens will value.
 The thoughts and ideas from city residents and local businesses should be at the center of any smart city planning initiative.